CristianoCorona/Lattice-Boltzmann-Method-for-HPC-Fluid-Dynamics/README.md

 * **[Prof. Luca Formaggia](https://github.com/lformaggia)** - *Course Instructor*
 * **[Dr. Paolo Joseph Baioni](https://github.com/pjbaioni)** - *Teaching Assistant*
 * **[Dr. Marco Scarpelli](https://github.com/ScarpMarc)** - *Teaching Assistant*

+The simulation in used in the presentation for this project were, in part, performed on the HPC Cluster of the Department of Mathematics of Politecnico di Milano which was funded by MUR grant Dipartimento di Eccellenza 2023-2027.

 ## Authors
 * **[Giovanni Carpenedo](https://github.com/gcarpenedo)**